bitrise-io/steps-utils-bash-string-escaper/README.md

 saving the input content as a value in an environment profile file like ~/.bash_profile or ~/.bashrc

-The value is meant to be included in quotation marks,
+*The value is meant to be included in quotation marks, the way it's used in the included examples.*

 ## Examples